troyblank/foodhow/README.md

     grunt

-To push current master using [grunt-shell](https://www.npmjs.com/package/grunt-shell) you must make a config file
+Optionally to push to production using [grunt-shell](https://www.npmjs.com/package/grunt-shell) you must make a config file

     cp ssh/config.json.sample ssh/config.json

-Then fill out all information, and commands you want.
-Also copy your id_rsa private key inside the credentials folder then run:
+Then fill out all information, and commands you want then run:

     npm run deploy